-The Kingston Internship Consortium offers an exciting opportunity for psychology interns to expand their clinical skills and apply their acquired knowledge working with individuals across the lifespan, including children and adolescents, adults, and seniors.
-The Kingston Internship Consortium (KIC) was thoughtfully constructed to emphasize training that best meets the needs of the trainee.
-Our generalist approach develops psychologists whose broad knowledge, skills and values can be applied to working within a wide range of clinical areas and populations, by providing training experiences across the lifespan with individuals who have issues in their physical, emotional, cognitive, social and/or occupational participation that have occurred as a result of developmental, illness, trauma, or injury processes.
+Our generalist approach seeks to develop psychologists whose broad knowledge, skills and values can be applied to working within a wide range of clinical areas and populations, by providing training experiences with individuals who have challenges in their physical, emotional, cognitive, social and/or occupational participation that have occurred as a result of developmental, illness, trauma, or injury processes.
 The KIC prepares a psychology intern to practice in the many roles of a Clinical Psychologist.

-The KIC combines the resources of four well-established Kingston agencies, which each provide a unique perspective on the role and skills required of psychologists.
-The agencies are Ongwanada, Queen's University, Providence Care Hospital, & KidsInclusive (formerly the Child Development Centre).
-These four agencies share several philosophies:
+The KIC combines the resources of five well-established Kingston agencies, which each provide a unique perspective on the role and skills required of psychologists.
+The agencies are Ongwanada, Queen's University, Providence Care Hospital, Limestone District School Board, & KidsInclusive.
+These five agencies share several philosophies:

-- There is a common emphasis on client-centred values. - The Psychological Services staff works within inter-professional teams that include the identified person, a variety of health-related professionals, family members and caregivers. - The internship faculty and their employing agencies are affiliated with various academic departments at Queen's University, including the Department of Psychology, Department of Psychiatry, and the School of Graduate Studies and Research and various programs at St. Lawrence College.
+- There is a common emphasis on client-centred values. - Each site values celebrating diversity, while promoting equity and inclusion for all persons of all abilities. - Each rotation is dedicated to serving persons who have been marginalized or are vulnerable - Residents are exposed to the many intersections of health systems.
+Psychological Services staff works within inter-professional teams that include the identified person, a variety of health-related professionals, family members and care providers. - The internship faculty and their employing agencies are affiliated with various academic departments at Queen's University, including the Department of Psychology, Department of Psychiatry, and the School of Graduate Studies and Research and various programs at St. Lawrence College.

 Although the participating agencies share key philosophies, there are also important differences among the agencies that provide a breadth of experience for the interns.
 The first difference is the diversity of populations served.
 This diversity provides our interns with opportunities for training with persons with multiple types of disabilities, diagnoses, and varied age groups.
-Our intern's training opportunities occur in hospitals (both inpatient and outpatient), in the community, and involve all core competencies required for licensing as a Clinical Psychologist.
+Our intern's training opportunities occur in hospitals (both inpatient and outpatient), school systems, in the community, and involve all core competencies required for licensing as a Clinical Psychologist.

 The second difference among the agencies involves the systems under which the agencies operate.
-The agencies involved are under the direction of different Ontario government ministries (Health and Long-term Care; Children, Community and Social Services) and have differing work cultures.
+The agencies involved are under the direction of different Ontario government ministries (i.e., Health and Long-term Care; Education; Children, Community and Social Services) and have differing work cultures.
 The different systems provide opportunities for our interns to train within different operating perspectives, providing a larger systems perspective to the role of the psychologist.